Agreement with Congress on 240 Maharashtra Assembly seats: Sharad Pawar

 He also said the Raj Thackeray-led MNS was mulling boycotting the Assembly polls due to reservations about Electronic Voting Machines.

-Nationalist Congress Party chief Sharad Pawar on July 28 said his party and the Congress had come to an agreement on 240 of the 288 Assembly seats in Maharashtra, polls for which are scheduled for later this year.

-Speaking to reporters, Pawar added that leaders of both the principal opposition parties would now speak to other groups like the Swabhimani Paksha for the remaining of the seats.
+Speaking to reporters here, Pawar added that leaders of both the principal opposition parties would now speak to other groups like the Swambhimani Paksha for the remaining of the seats.

 "The NCP and Congress have reached an understanding on 240 seats for the state Assembly elections," he said.